 Not only did Trump break hospital rules, but she broke city rules as well.
 Washington D.C. is currently experiencing a record surge in COVID-19 cases, and requires people wear masks in enclosed spaces.
 And while she practiced social distancing, according to CNN, the hospital’s policy specifically asks visitors to wear a mask at all times for the safety of its patients and to prevent the spread of coronavirus.
 "It is wonderful to be here.
-This is one of my favorite events during the holiday time and I'm very excited and looking forward to reading a book." said Trump.
+This is one of my favourite events during the holiday time and I'm very excited and looking forward to reading a book." said Trump.
 “I’m thinking of you all.
 Stay strong and well and Merry Christmas and happy holidays.”

 While most children attended the reading virtually, there were children present who sat in front of Trump as she read.
 She reportedly did not put her mask back on as she left the hospital.